LEICHHARDT’S DIG TREE PARK

 Flooding rivers and creeks bred hordes of sand-flies, which made life a misery.
 Smoke fires had to be lit to keep the animals from wandering: the smoke kept the dreaded insects at bay.
-The men were ill with fever from the continued wet weather and suffered from exposure, sand-flies, mosquitoes, and poor food.
+The men were ill with fever from the continued wet weather and suffered from exposure, sand-flies, mosquitoes, and spoiled food.

 MARKING THE DIG TREE